LauraVEkris/openrowingmonitor/docs/Architecture.md

 #### RowingStatistics.js

 `RowingStatistics.js` recieves *currentDt* updates, forwards them to `Rower.js` and subsequently inspects `Rower.js` for the resulting strokestate and associated metrics.
-Based on this inspection, it updates the finite state machine of the sessionstate and the associated metrics (i.e. linear velocity, linear distance, power, etc.).
+Based on this inspection, it updates the associated metrics (i.e. linear velocity, linear distance, power, etc.).

 ##### metrics maintained in RowingStatistics.js

-The goal is to translate the linear rowing metrics into meaningful information for the consumers of data updating both session state and the underlying metrics.
-As `Rower.js` can only provide a limited set of absolute metrics at a time (as most are stroke state dependent) and is unaware of previous strokes and the context of the interval, `RowingStatistics.js` will consume this data and transform it into a consistent and more stable set of metrics useable for presentation. `RowingStatistics.js` also buffers data as well, providing a complete set of metrics regardless of stroke state.
+The goal is to translate the linear rowing metrics from `Rower.js` into meaningful information for the consumers of data.
+As `Rower.js` can only provide a limited set of absolute metrics at a specific time (as most are stroke state dependent) and is unaware of previous strokes and the context of the interval, `RowingStatistics.js` will consume this data and transform it into a consistent and more stable set of metrics useable for presentation. `RowingStatistics.js` also buffers data as well, providing a complete set of metrics regardless of stroke state.
 Adittionally, `RowingStatistics.js` also smoothens data across strokes to remove eratic behaviour of metrics due to small measurement errors.

 In a nutshell:

 * `RowingStatistics.js` applies a moving median filter across strokes to make metrics less volatile and thus better suited for presentation,
 * `RowingStatistics.js` calculates derived metrics (like Calories) and trands (like Calories per hour),

-In total, this takes full control of the displayed metrics in a specific stroke.
+In total, this takes full control of buffering and stabilising the displayed metrics in a specific stroke.

 #### Rower.js